wp-plugins/really-simple-facebook-twitter-share-buttons/readme.txt

 * Changed: Facebook Share button removed (Facebook dropped support to it)
 * Changed: Possibility to set a custom title in the publish function, leaving the default link (thanks Arvid Janson)
 * Changed: Facebook Send button code update and style cleaning
-* Fixed: php code notices
+* Fixed: Style cleaning for the prepend_above box
 * Fixed: Facebook Like button width fix
 * Fixed: "Missing Title Tags" error solved for the PinIt image selection iframe
 * Fixed: apply shortcode to content before adding the buttons (thanks Stephen Baugh)